Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Jailbreak.md

 ### At jail
 G "OK, here we are.
 Morrison, set it up."<br>
 MO "On it..."<br>
-Morrison setts up the explosives and takes cover
+Morrison sets up the explosives and takes cover<br>
-MO "It's gonna blow!"
+MO "It's gonna blow!"<br>
-Jail wall exlodes
+Jail wall exlodes<br>
 W "Alright, boys and girls!
 Let's get to it!
 Find Gwyneth!"<br>
-A "YEEEHAAWWW!
+A "YEEEHAAWWW!"

 ### Finding Gwyneths cell
 A "Gwyneth!
 You're okay!"<br>